oracle/terraform-provider-oci/website/docs/d/database_db_systems.html.markdown

 * `hostname` - The host name for the DB Node.
 * `id` - The OCID of the DB System.
 * `last_patch_history_entry_id` - The OCID of the last patch history.
 This is updated as soon as a patch operation is started.
 * `license_model` - The Oracle license model that applies to all the databases on the DB System.
 The default is LICENSE_INCLUDED.
+Allowed values are: LICENSE_INCLUDED, BRING_YOUR_OWN_LICENSE.
 * `lifecycle_details` - Additional information about the current lifecycleState.
 * `listener_port` - The port number configured for the listener on the DB System.
 * `node_count` - Number of nodes in this DB system.
 For RAC DBs, this will be greater than 1.